How to Import WooCommerce Coupons

 Once done with this step, click Continue to Step 3.

-Step 3: Map Incoming Data to WooCommerce Coupons Fields
+Step 3: Map the Incoming Data Elements to the Coupon Fields

 The Drag & Drop interface allows you to map the data elements from your import file into the relevant WooCommerce coupon fields.
 Just drag the data elements from the right panel and drop them on their corresponding field on the left.